soilwise-he/SoilWise-documentation/tech/docs/technical_components/dashboard.md

 ### Traditional dashboards

-The [INSPIRE Geoportal](https://inspire-geoportal.ec.europa.eu/srv/eng/catalog.search#/overview?view=themeOverview&theme=tn) increased its usage with their new dashboard like interface, for each memberstate the number of published datasets per topic is upfront in the application.
+The [INSPIRE Geoportal](https://inspire-geoportal.ec.europa.eu/srv/eng/catalog.search#/overview?view=themeOverview&theme=tn) increased its usage with their new dashboard-like interface for each EU Member State the number of published datasets per topic is upfront in the application.
 Dashboards on catalogue content provide mechanisms to generate overviews of that content to provide such insight.

 ### Technology

 The [EJP Soil Catalogue Dashboard](https://dashboards.isric.org/superset/dashboard/29) is based on Apache Superset, with direct access to the PostgreSQL database containing the catalogue records.
 GeoNode recently implemented Superset, enabling users to define their diagrams on relevant data from the catalogue (as an alternative to a map viewer).

 Dashboarding functionality is available in Geonetwork, using the Elastic Search Kibana dashboarding.
+Similar functionality for the pycsw needs to be investigated, verified respectively.

 The source data for the dashboards is very likely enriched with AI-generated indicators.
 LLMs also seem able to provide overviews of sets of content.